EnterpriseDB/repmgr/README.md

 - `upstream node`

-This is the node a standby server is connected to; either the master server or in the case of cascading replication, another standby.
+This is the node a standby server is connected to; either the primary server or in the case of cascading replication, another standby.

 - `failover`

-This is the action which occurs if a master server fails and a suitable standby is  promoted as the new master.
+This is the action which occurs if a primary server fails and a suitable standby is  promoted as the new primary.
 The `repmgrd` daemon supports automatic failover to minimise downtime.

 - `switchover`

-In certain circumstances, such as hardware or operating system maintenance, it's necessary to take a master server offline; in this case a controlled switchover is necessary, whereby a suitable standby is promoted and the existing master removed from the replication cluster in a controlled manner.
+In certain circumstances, such as hardware or operating system maintenance, it's necessary to take a primary server offline; in this case a controlled switchover is necessary, whereby a suitable standby is promoted and the existing primary removed from the replication cluster in a controlled manner.
 The `repmgr` command line client provides this functionality.

 ### repmgr user and metadata